Craig is Head of our International Arbitration group in London and Head of Energy, UK.

 Fluent in Arabic and French, Craig is frequently instructed in disputes arising from investments, projects and transactions in Africa and the Middle East.

-Craig is regularly published on issues relating to private international law, arbitration and energy disputes, and lectures on energy law at the University of London.
+Craig is regularly published on issues relating to private international law, arbitration and energy disputes.
 He has also been appointed in expert determination proceedings as an expert in English law.

 - a consortium of leading multinational energy companies in UNCITRAL arbitration and expert determination proceedings against a Central Asian Republic.
 The case concerned budget and schedule disputes worth US$ 9 billion in a high-profile and politically significant dispute concerning one of the world's largest oil and gas projects